 The Family Court judge was following the well-worn principle that once an action is started in one court the same parties are not permitted to begin a case on the same issues in another court.

-Instead of pushing us out the door though, the judge gave her thirty days to rework her papers and submit them to the proper court.
-In the interim the court would give her an Order of Protection.
+Instead of pushing us out the door, the judge gave her thirty days to rework her papers and submit them to the proper court.
+In the interim the court proposed giving her an Order of Protection.
 I didn’t know what an Order of Protection is.
 When my lawyer told me the Order of Protection would allow her to throw me in jail if I harassed her I didn’t blink.
 Sure, let her have it, I said.
 We may have our spats and disagreements and we may not harbor the finest feelings in the world toward each other all the time.
-But allowing her to have an Order of Protection was no biggie because I had zero intention of harassing her or of doing anything of that sort.
+But allowing her to have an Order of Protection was no biggie because I had zero intention of harassing her or of doing anything of that ilk.

 My generosity was vastly misplaced.